In my Sea Hunt collection I have quite a few items that don’t easily fit into a category.

 These records are not too uncommon.
 They appear on eBay a couple of times each year and sell for less than $50.
 Rare they are not.
 RR 2

 In good condition, in an original cardboard sleeve with plastic cover RR 3

 The Sea Hunt TV series ended in 1962 but by then it was one of the most recognizable shows of all time.
-The name ‘Sea Hunt’ the name ‘Mike Nelson’ and of course, Lloyd Bridges, were all household topics of conversation all across America and the world.
+The name ‘Sea Hunt’, the name ‘Mike Nelson’ and of course, Lloyd Bridges, were all household topics of conversation all across America and around the world.